juandll/CTFs/PlanetMercury.md

 8080/tcp open  http-proxy

 ````
-I also got this: /mercuryfacts/1/ by navigating into the website.
+I also got this: http://<ip>/mercuryfacts/1/ by navigating through the website.
 It looks like a query for facts to mercury.
 I ran sqlmap to check this:

 ````
 sqlmap -u http://IP:8080/mercuryfacts/1 --dbs
 ````
-from this I got
+from that command I got the following result:
 ````
 [INFO] fetching database names available databases [2]: